jayminwest/jayminwest/README.md

 Hello!
-My name is Jaymin West and I am currently studying Computer Science at Gonzaga University with a focus on Machine Learning.
-I'm willing to collaborate and work on any project as all I want is to learn more about computer science.
-Cheers.
+My name is Jaymin West and I am currently a Senior Computer Science student at Gonzaga University.
+Currently, I work as an intern at Lite-Check in Spokane, Washington.

 jayminwest@gmail.com
+www.linkedin.com/in/jaymin-west